BeeDenley-Currie/Bootcamp-Assignments/README.md

 <summary>Assignment 3</summary>
   <h3>Assignment 3</h3>

-  I have created a database for for animal viruses, with core tables being virus information, species, tests offered, and sample types
+  I have created a database for for animal viruses, with core tables being virus information, species, tests offered, and sample types.
+Much of my data is just for the back-end, but needs to be normalised into different tables so that we can make updates to naming without ruining the whole DB!
 There are then additional tables for susceptibility for animals, and acceptable tests for sample types.
 Further, I have a customers table, and a combination of different information all comes together in the orders table.

-Lines <b>1 - 230</b> of my code are creating the database and entering the values.
+- Lines <b>1 - 230</b> of my code are creating the database and entering the values
+- Lines <b>231 - 278</b> demonstrate <u>joins</u>, by creating <u>views</u> and during select queries
+- Lines <b>279 - 310</b> create and demo a <u>stored function</u> (proud of this bit!)
+- Lines <b>311 - 357</b> show off a couple of additional <u>in-built functions</u>, and updating tables based on another table's values (also really proud of this bit!)
+- Lines <b>358 - 372</b> are <u>aggregate functions</u>, I found it difficult to give good examples because my database is so text heavy!
+- Lines <b>373 - 378</b> are a <u>delete</u> query, and a further query to prove it worked

 This is an EER of my relational database:
 ![EEV 220924](https://github.com/user-attachments/assets/3dbc1459-6b24-4b32-808c-43a79325a7aa)